 Another 39 words (3 lines of text) are included under the topic Early Kinwie Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Kinwie family to Ireland
+Migration of the Kinwie family

 Many Scots left their country to travel to the North American colonies in search of the freedom they could not find at home.
 Of those who survived the difficult voyage, many found the freedom they so desired.
 There they could choose their own beliefs and allegiances.
 Some became United Empire Loyalists and others fought in the American War of Independence.
 The Clan societies and highland games that have sprung up in the last century have allowed many of these disparate Scots to recover their collective national identity.
 A search of immigration and passenger ship lists revealed many early settlers bearing the Kinwie name: members of the family who migrated to the New World and contributed to the development of North American society.